-What does it take to develop a sense of security?
+What does it take to develop an internally-rooted sense of security?

 Between the extremes of independence and codependence, achieving interdependence in relationships requires the combination of a secure sense of Self, and a connected sense of Oneness.